mattgabor/gatsby-finance-blog/content/blog/credit-score/index.md

 ---
-title: How I brought my credit score from 580 to 800
+title: How I boosted my credit score from 580 to 800
 date: '2019-09-02'
 description: 'My journey from bad credit to excellent - and tips on how to make the jump.'
 ---

 ## Intro

 Greetings readers!
 Today’s post will be a bit different from the others: I’ll be providing advice based on a personal story.
 It's about how I made my credit score go from 🗑️ to 🚀 and the steps I took to get there.
 Your results may vary - but the basic principles and methods should be the same.
-One thing to keep in mind is that this process takes time!
+One thing to keep in mind is that this process takes time ⏳!
 You can damage your credit very quickly, but the repair process is quite slow.

 ![Matt Credit Score](./matt-credit-score.png)